MeanStudent/SimCLS_for_custom_dataset/README.md

-# SimCLS: A Simple Framework for Contrastive Learning of Abstractive Summarization (ACL 2021)
+# SimCLS for custom dataset
+---
+Train your own SimCLS scorer from strach using custom dataset

 ## Overview
-This is a replica of SimCLS paper, but you can easily use this repo to build your own seq2seq model using SimCLS archietcture.
+This repo is a replica of [SimCLS](https://arxiv.org/abs/2106.01890v1) for abstract text summarization.
+Unlike the original source code, we add some code for generating summary candidates and simplifying the training process.
+And we also tried this framework with different architecture including deBerta and Bert as scorers for our covid paper titling task.

 ## 1. How to Install